texfaq/texfaq.github.io/FAQ-enginedev.md

 Although originally developed in parallel, pdfTeX today includes the [&epsilon;-TeX](#&epsilon;-tex) extensions as-standard.
 Development of pdfTeX has mostly stopped: changes are largely focussed on bug fixes.
-However, the central importance of pdfTeX as the ''standard'' engine in modern TeX distributions means further changes may be seen, particularly in the area of accessibility.
+However, the central importance of pdfTeX as the "standard" engine in modern TeX distributions means further changes may be seen, particularly in the area of accessibility.

 pdfTeX started as a topic for Hàn Thế Thành's Master's&nbsp;thesis, and seems first to have been published in TUGboat 18(4), in 1997 (though it was certainly discussed at the TUG'96 conference in Russia).
-While the world was making good use of ''pre-releases'' of pdfTeX, Thành used it as a test-bed for the micro-typography which was the prime subject of his Ph.D.&nbsp;research.
+While the world was making good use of "pre-releases" of pdfTeX, Thành used it as a test-bed for the micro-typography which was the prime subject of his Ph.D.&nbsp;research.
 Since Thành was finally awarded his Ph.D., day-to-day maintenance and development of pdfTeX&nbsp;1.0 (and later) has been